Performing Trade Studies Using Analyzer and Astrogator

 4. Close () the Targeting Profile window.

-Create a Dependent Variable for Analyzer
+Creating a dependent variable for Analyzer

-Since you are trying to vary true anomaly and determine its effect on Delta-v, true anomaly is the independent variable and Delta-v the dependent variable.
-To make Delta-v available as a variable, you need to select it as a result for the maneuver segment.
+Since you are trying to vary true anomaly and determine its effect on Delta-V, true anomaly is the independent variable and Delta-V the dependent variable.
+To make Delta-V available as a variable, you need to select it as a result for the maneuver segment.

 1. In the MCS, select Mnvr1 ().